Expert advice on greenhouse growing. Build a greenhouse in your backyard, and you’ll be amazed at its many uses.

 I’ve been intrigued for years by the idea of keeping chickens in the greenhouse, and I put it into practice in 2005.
 We installed 4-inch block, two courses deep, to make partitions for two chicken pens, enclosing them with poultry wire over light wood framing.

 There are three benefits derived from keeping chickens in the greenhouse in winter.
 First, the CO2 from the poultry’s exhalations promotes plant growth.
-(Before you think I’ve gone off my rocker factoring in chicken breath, consider that in the Netherlands growers pay good money for bottled CO2 to pump into their greenhouses.)
+(Before you question my factoring in chicken breath, consider that in the Netherlands growers pay good money for bottled CO2 to pump into their greenhouses.)

 Another benefit is that the body heat of the flock moderates the overnight chill in the greenhouse.
 I cannot test this proposition scientifically, but I had 43 chickens, three ducks and two African geese in there at the height of last winter — more than 250 pounds of warm living bird has to make a difference.